 We award grants through five distinct programmes.
 Grants range from a few hundred pounds to £25,000 per year for up to two years.

 If you'd like to apply for funds, use the links below to read about each route.
-Find out which one fits your project, and then download the application form and guidance.
+Find out which one fits your project, and then download the guidance, and follow the link to fill in the application online.
 Also please read through our Tips document.

 Improve young people’s lives by increasing their skills, raising their aspirations and breaking down their barriers to employment.

 Protect or enhance the natural world by considering wildlife and nature, climate change, energy and waste.

 Help people get to know one another their neighbours, find ways to help and encourage those that may be excluded to get involved, improve community cohesion, or protect and enhance nature and the environment in your area.